 Importing Actions

-Again, I haven’t experimented much with actions in the Asset Browser.
-They are a little advanced, but animators will find this useful.
+Actions are a little advanced, but animators will find this useful.

 There are no default thumbnails generated for actions so naming them will be very important.